flakiness/kubik/README.md

 // ... run some tasks
 ```

+When you run a task with dependencies:
+1. Kubik first executes all dependency tasks in parallel (unless limited by the `-j` flag)
+2. Only after all dependencies complete successfully will the main task start
+3. If any dependency fails, the main task won't execute

-To run tasks with their dependencies to completion, run:
+To run tasks with their dependencies to completion:

 ```bash
 npx kubik ./build-main.mjs
 ```

-## Multiple roots
+## Multiple Roots

 In complicated projects, it might be necessary to build a project from multiple entry points.
 In this case, you can pass multiple entry points to Kubik: